graphql/graphql-spec/spec/Section 3 -- Type System.md

 ### Schema Coordinates

-Schema Coordinates are human readable strings that uniquely identify an element defined in a GraphQL Schema.
+Schema Coordinates are human readable strings that uniquely identify a specific type, field, argument, enum value, or directive defined in a GraphQL Schema.

 **Definition**